lam-andrew/job-app-tracker-api/README.md

 ### Create a Heroku App

-- Execute `heroku create` to create a new app on Heroku.
+- Execute `heroku create <app_name>` to create a new app on Heroku.
 This command outputs the web URL for your application and a Git URL.
 Note down the web URL, as you'll need it to access your deployed application.

 ### Set Up Environment Variables